Archives & Special Collections exhibits Spring ’26

 LSAB Student Advisory Board Meeting

 The library student advisory board will meet to discuss library activities and celebrate our graduating LSAB Seniors!!
-We’ll have a staff guest, updates, and more; bring your questions and concerns, too!
+Also on the agenda: results from the interview-a-friend project.
+Bring your questions and concerns, too!
 Dinner is served at 4:30 and the meeting starts at 4:45 pm.
 To rsvp, send an email to mbarber@hollins.edu.

 Write-In